-- 8. In one hour, Sue can produce 40 caps or 4 jackets and Tessa can produce 80 caps or 4 jackets. - a.
-Calculate Sue's opportunity cost of producing a cap.

-Sue forgoes 4 jackets to produce 40 caps, so Sue's opportunity cost of producing one cap is (4 jackets)/(40 caps) or 0.1 jackets per cap.

-b.
-Calculate Tessa's opportunity cost of producing a cap.

-Tessa forgoes 4 jackets to produce 80 caps, so Tessa's opportunity cost of producing one cap is (4 jackets)/(80 caps) or 0.05 jackets per cap.
+- 8. In one hour, Sue can produce 40 caps or 4 jackets and Tessa can produce 80 caps or 4 jackets. - Calculate Sue's opportunity cost of producing a cap.
+Sue forgoes 4 jackets to produce 40 caps, so Sue's opportunity cost of producing one cap is (4 jackets)/(40 caps) or 0.1 jacket per cap. - Calculate Tessa's opportunity cost of producing a cap.
+Tessa forgoes 4 jackets to produce 80 caps, so Tessa's opportunity cost of producing one cap is (4 jackets)/(80 caps) or 0.05 jacket per cap. - c.

-c.
 Who has a comparative advantage in producing caps?

-Tessa's opportunity cost of a cap is lower than Sue's opportunity cost, so Tessa has a comparative advantage in producing caps.

-d.
-If Sue and Tessa specialize in producing the good in which each of them has a comparative advantage, and they trade 1 jacket for 15 caps, who gains from the specialization and trade?
+Tessa's opportunity cost of a cap is lower than Sue's opportunity cost, so Tessa has a comparative advantage in producing caps. - d.
+If Sue and Tessa specialize in producing the good in which they have a comparative advantage, and they trade I jacket for 15 caps, who gains from the specialization and trade?

 Tessa specializes in caps and Sue specializes in jackets.
 Both Sue and Tessa gain from trade.
-Sue gains because she can obtain caps from Tessa at a cost of (1 jacket)/(15 caps), which is 0.067 jackets per cap, a cost that is lower than what it would cost her to produce caps herself.
-Tessa also gains from trade because she trades caps for jackets for 0.067 jackets per cap, which is higher than her cost of producing a cap.

-- 9. Suppose that Tessa buys a new machine for making jackets that enables her to make 20 jackets an hour.
+Sue gains because she can obtain caps from Tessa at a cost of (1 jacket)/(15 caps), which is 0.067 jacket per cap, a cost that is lower than what it would cost her to produce caps herself.
+Tessa also gains from trade because she trades caps for jackets for 0.067 jacket per cap, which is higher than her cost of producing a cap. - 9.
+Suppose that Tessa buys a new machine for making jackets that enables her to make 20 jackets an hour.
 (She can still make only 80 caps per hour.) - a.
 Who now has a comparative advantage in producing jackets?